arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

-Plus, asking this question makes it easy for you to check in with the employer if the timeline they give you comes and goes with no word. **If they tell you that they plan to make a decision in two weeks and it’s been three weeks, you can reasonably email them and say something like, “I know you were hoping to make a decision around this time, so I wanted to check in and see if you have an updated timeline you can share.
-I’m really interested in the position and would love to talk more with you.”**
+Plus, asking this question makes it easy for you to check in with the employer if the timeline they give you comes and goes with no word. **If they tell you that they plan to make a decision in two weeks and it’s been three weeks, you can reasonably email them and say something like, "I know you were hoping to make a decision around this time, so I wanted to check in and see if you have an updated timeline you can share.
+I’m really interested in the position and would love to talk more with you."**